Assessment

 Non-Instructional Assessment

-In Spring 2015 we began working with Managers of Student Services (MOSS) to provide background, structure, and information on best practices surrounding work plans and assessing their success/accomplishments.
-Area supervisors develop their own work plans and we help determine the assessment piece as a feedback loop for determining success and/or progress with the work plans.
+The Director of Assessment began working with Managers of Student Services (MOSS) to provide background, structure, and information on best practices surrounding work plans and assessing their success/accomplishments.
+The Student Services Assessment Committee helps facilitate staff and administrator trainings that help people understand how to integrate assessment and continuous improvement processes into their workflow.
+Area supervisors develop their own work plans, and we help determine the assessment piece as a feedback loop for determining success and/or progress with the work plans.